-OpenCore can be compiled as an ordinary EDK II package.
+OpenCore can be compiled as an ordinary EDK II.
 Since UDK development was abandoned by TianoCore, OpenCore requires the use of EDK II Stable.
-Currently supported EDK II release is hosted in acidanthera/audk.
-The required patches for the package are present in Patches directory.
+Currently supported EDK II release (potentially with patches enhancing the experience) is hosted in acidanthera/audk.